 Alignment tools have co-evolved with sequencing technology to meet demand of sequence data processing.
-The running time fulfill Moore's Law and decrease by half every 18 months (see figure 2).
+The running time fulfills Moore's Law and decreases by half every 18 months (see figure 2).
 Underlying this improved performance are a series of discrete algorithmic advances.
-In the very early Sanger sequencing age, Smith-Waterman and Needleman-Wunsch algorithm used dynamic programming to find a local or global optimal alignment.
-But the $O(n^2)$ time and space complexity of these approaches make it impossible to map sequences to a large genome.
-FASTA, BLAST and BLAT, as the successor, introduce a hash table based method that uses a seed-and-extend paradigm with an exact-matched K-mer as the seed.
-However, the original FASTA approach, which simply combines the K-mer and Smith-Waterman algorithm, cannot make sure best alignments are seeded.
-BLAST uses a heuristic statistical method to find high-scoring segment pairs (HSPs) by hashing the query sequence and scan it against sequence database.
-In contrast, BLAT build index for the genome and scan the K-mer against query sequence, which can achieve 50 times faster than BLAST.
+In the early Sanger sequencing age, the Smith-Waterman and Needleman-Wunsch algorithms used dynamic programming to find a local or global optimal alignment.
+But the quadratic, complexity of these approaches make it impossible to map sequences to a large genome.
+In light of this computational time bottleneck and increasing dataset sizes, hash table based methods that use, a seed-and-extend paradigm with an exact-matched K-mer as the seed were developed to drive down alignment time.
+FASTA, BLAST and its successor BLAT try to improve and optimize the Smith-waterman algorithm while losing as little alignment accuracy as possible.
+The original FASTA approach, which simply combines the K-mer and Smith-Waterman algorithm, cannot make sure best alignments are seeded.
+BLAST adopts a heuristic statistical method to find high-scoring segment pairs (HSPs), which can perform over 50 times faster than Smith-waterman by hashing the query sequence and scanning it against sequence database.
+In contrast, BLAT builds an index for the genome and scans the K-mer against query sequence.
+By hashing the genome instead of the query sequence BLAT is able to achieve run times 500 times faster than BLAST. [[SKL2PM: 500 for mRNA/DNA alignment, 50 times faster than protein alignment \cite{11932250}]].

 Now, the challenge has turned into rapidly aligning millions of short sequences (reads) to a reference genome for next generation sequencing (NGS) aligners.
-Among tools selected in our analysis, MAQ and Novoalign are based on hash table, STAR is based on suffix array, BWA and Bowtie are both based on BWT.
-Gapped-kmer is used by MAQ to improve the sensitivity of seed-and extension schema.
+The design of these alignment algorithms changes from previous tools and two distinct trends can be found.
+On the one hand, NGS alignment tools have adopted alternative alignment methods instead of Smithwater algorithm to avoid high computing cost. .
+In order to better operate at the scale of NGS datasets alignment algorithms have made use of additional techniques such as suffix arrays and the Burrows-Wheeler transform.
+Among tools selected in our analysis, MAQ and Novoalign are based on building hash tables for the reads and reference respectively, STAR is based on suffix array, BWA and Bowtie are both based on BWT.
+Gapped-Kmer is used by MAQ to improve the sensitivity of seed-and extension schema.
 And a category of data structure, such as suffix array and FM-index (Ferragina-Manzini index or Full-text index in Minute space) adopted by STAR and BWA respectively, are used to find perfect match instead of dynamic programming.
 In particular, Burrows-Wheeler Transform (BWT) can link suffix array/tree with FM-index to find exact match by enumerating all combinations of possible mismatches and gaps in the query sequence.
-The result turn out to be sacrificing optimal alignment and error tolerance for extremely fast retrieval of perfect matches.
+These trends tend to sacrifice optimal alignment and error tolerance for extremely fast retrieval of perfect matches.